Online Criminal Justice Degree

-The criminal justice sector may offer a wide range of opportunities for students who want to contribute to their community in areas such as law enforcement operations, community policing, and security management.
-The Bachelor of Science in Criminal Justice degree program emphasizes the development of communication and professional skills and technical knowledge that may help students prepare for roles within the criminal justice community.
-The core criminal justice curriculum is designed to provide students with the opportunity to establish a broad foundation in the areas of corrections, administration of justice, criminological theory, law adjudication, and law enforcement.
+The criminal justice sector may offer a wide range of opportunities for students who want to contribute to their community in areas such as law enforcement operations, community policing and security management.
+The bachelor’s in criminal justice degree program emphasizes the development of communication and professional skills and technical knowledge.
+The criminal justice courses are designed to provide students with the opportunity to establish a foundation in the areas of corrections, administration of justice, criminological theory, law adjudication and law enforcement.

-- Offers a general track or concentrations in cybercrime and security, forensic investigation, homeland security and emergency management, or human services
+- Offers a general track or concentrations in forensic investigations (on campus only) or human services (on campus and online)

 - Has CTU Fast Track™ exams available - a series of mini modules designed to test your knowledge of key course objectives, offering the opportunity to earn college credit for what you already know